Ealing Trailfinders Rugby Club

-Ealing Trailfinders Rugby Club is an English professional rugby union club based in West London.
-The club's first team are the current champions of the RFU Championship but are ineligible for promotion to Premiership Rugby as their home ground's capacity is too small.
+Ealing Trailfinders Rugby Club is an English professional rugby union club based in West London, playing in Champ Rugby at the 2nd tier of the English rugby union system.
+The club's first team are the reigning champions of 2024–25 but were considered ineligible for promotion to Premiership Rugby as their home ground's capacity is too small.
 They were promoted to the league after they won National League 1 in 2014–15.

 Structure of the club

 The club's registered playing name with the RFU is Ealing Trailfinders.
 The club is a Mutual Society registered with the FSA, and run on behalf of its members and the game.
 The club is located in West London at Trailfinders Sports Ground, just south of the A40 at the upper end of West Ealing.

-The Club has a first team squad, Men's Section, Academy Section, Youth Section, Minis Section and Referees Section.
+The club has a first team squad, Men's Section, Academy Section, Youth Section, Minis Section and Referees Section.
 The Ealing Trailfinders first team finished as champions in National League 1 for season 2012–13 and won promotion, for the first time, to the second tier of the English rugby union leagues, the RFU Championship.
 After one season they finished in twelfth place and were relegated back to National League 1.
 They were then promoted once more the following season and have remained in the Championship ever since.

 The Men's Section runs four teams, competing in The Shield and the Middlesex Merit Leagues, and Middlesex Veterans League.
-The Academy and Youth Sections are for players aged 13 to 23 and the new Academy feeds players directly into senior rugby.
+The academy and Youth Sections are for players aged 13 to 23 and the new academy feeds players directly into senior rugby.
 The youth teams cater for boys and girls at all levels of ability and currently have players representing the county at all age group levels, as well as players just being introduced to the game.
 The youth play in the Hertfordshire and Middlesex leagues and, in season 2011–12, were league winners at U14 level as well as winning Division Three at U16 level.
 The club is active at all levels.
 The mini and youth sections have teams in several age groups with over 750 registered players, making it the biggest club in Middlesex and one of the largest in the country.
 The club's junior teams are regular winners of County Festivals, and champions of the Herts and Middlesex Leagues for Youth Rugby.

 The club has developed a pathway for female players starting at 10 and running through to U18.
 Known as the Emeralds, this section has provided players to the England Elite Programme.
 The club has also seen players develop through the new structures to play for England and U.S.